mark0dark/TextFieldForSearchBar/README.md

 =====================
 A.there is four kins of SearchBar achieve function

-SearchBar_Type:
       a.ios systematic searchBar
-  b.define self subViews for searchBar c.use TextField to achieve Searchbar function d.overload TextField method
+      b.define self subViews for searchBar
+      c.use TextField to achieve Searchbar function
+      d.overload TextField method

 you can change the SearchBar UI, and associate input

 B.i will add the voice search function